My Automated Content Pipeline

 Publish Blog

 GatedVoice DNA: Writing style compliance.
-Every sentence checked against banned phrases, em dash rules, paragraph length limits, and contraction requirements.Brand Standards: Brand identity and platform formatting.
-Correct naming, hashtag order, account selection, link placement, the no-duplicate rule, and the no-repost rule.Pull content.
-The blog publishes as soon as Stage 7 finishes and all checks pass, not on a calendar date.
+Every sentence checked against banned phrases, em dash rules, paragraph length limits, and contraction requirements.
+The anchor video script also follows the simplified video-script standard ('a sharp business owner who isn't a marketer').Brand Standards: Brand identity and platform formatting.
+Correct naming, hashtag order, account selection, link placement, and the no-repost rule.Pull content.
+The blog publishes as soon as Stage 6 finishes and all checks pass, not on a calendar date.
 The file is moved into content/blog/, committed, pushed; Vercel auto-deploys within 60 seconds.

 •Publish-on-completion: fires the moment Voice DNA + Brand Standards self-checks pass AND all links verify live